adamwaite/CoinBar/README.md

 # CoinBar

+> ☠️ CoinMarketCap have deprecated their public API, and I no longer maintain this app.

 CoinBar is an open source macOS menu bar app for tracking the price of crypto coins.
 It's written in Swift 4 and consumes the [CoinMarketCap JSON API](https://coinmarketcap.com/api/).

 ![screenshot-01](resources/01.png)